Covered Call options are a great way to earn additional income from your stock portfolio.

 If you recall from the earlier lessons, a Call option gives its buyer the "right, but not the obligation", to buy shares of a stock at a specified price (strike price) on or before a given date (expiration date).

-Selling covered call options is a strategy that is best used when stock prices are trending in a channel or rising slightly.
-It's similar to collecting rent on a piece of lease purchase property.
+Selling Covered Call options is a strategy that is best used when stock prices are trending in a channel or rising slightly.
+It's similar to collecting rent on a house you own.

 For instance, suppose you were renting your home to someone and you let them "rent with the option to buy."